 The metal frame of this sewing machine enhances its durability and stability and even though many beginners may find it a bit expensive, the Janome HD3000 is worth it as a long-term investment, especially if you envision yourself working with heavy-duty tasks on a regular basis.

-Featuring an automatic needle threader and a free arm for sleeves and cuffs, the Toyota Super Jeans J34 is an excellent choice for those who want to create their own denim pants or jackets, but also want a machine that is heavy-duty enough to handle other types of thick materials such as leather.
-The machine has the capability to sew up to 10 layers of hard denim or 12 layers of soft denim and comes with 34 built-in stitches that allow you to decorate various types of denim and leather differently.
-Many users raved about the very convenient switch panel of the TOYOTA Super Jeans J34 Sewing Machine, and they also liked the adjustable foot pressure, the very precise tension control, the built-in bobbin winder, and the carry handle that makes the machine easy to transport from one room to another.
+Featuring an automatic needle threader, the Heureux Z6 is an excellent choice for those who want to create their own denim pants or jackets, but also want a machine that is heavy-duty enough to handle other types of thick materials such as leather.
+The machine has the capability to sew up to 10 layers of hard denim or 12 layers of soft denim and comes with 8 built-in buttonhole styles that allow you to decorate various types of denim and leather differently.
+Many users raved about the very convenient switch panel of the Heureux Z6, and they also liked the adjustable foot pressure, the very precise tension control, the built-in bobbin winder, and the carry handle that makes the machine easy to transport from one room to another.

 The Brother ST371HD Sewing Machine packs a punch when it comes to thick fabrics thanks to its two heavyweight needles that can handle multiple layers of heavyweight fabrics.
 The metal needle plate of this machine works great when it comes to feeding the fabric smoothly, while the metal needle is sturdy and glides effortlessly over multiple layers and thick seams.